ParasX1/ANU-Market-Place/Report.md

 *[Miscellaneous contributions.
 You are welcome to provide anything that you consider as a contribution to the project or team.]*

 ## Conflict Resolution Protocol

+The conflict resolution protocal was voting, we all would take turns in verbally explaining reasoning for what we should do:

+e.g. AVL tree,....

 *[Write a well defined protocol your team can use to handle conflicts.
 That is, if your group has problems, what is the procedure for reaching consensus or solving a problem?
 (If you choose to make this an external document, link to it here)]*